amitx2209/electricity-load-forecasting/README.md

 ## 🌐 Streamlit Web Application

-A lightweight Streamlit web application was developed to demonstrate **next-day electricity load prediction** using the trained machine learning model.
-The application loads the saved model, prepares the most recent feature values, and displays the predicted electricity load in a clean and user-friendly interface.
+A lightweight Streamlit web application was developed to demonstrate **electricity load prediction** using trained machine learning models.
+The application loads the saved models, prepares the most recent feature values, and displays the predicted electricity load in a clean and user-friendly interface.

+Users can dynamically select an Indian state within the application to view historical trends and generate future electricity load predictions for that specific state.

 ---